anyahush/sunrise-yoga/README.md

 ### Frameworks and Libraries

+- [Am I Responsive?](http://ami.responsivedesign.is/) was used to create the mock ups.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for this project during the design process.
 - [Bootstrap 4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was contributed to the responsiveness and styling of the project.
 - [Coolors](https://coolors.co/) was used in the initial design process to choose a colour palette.